 '''

 zmq.zmq_version()

 return the version of libzmq as a string

-'''
+zmq.pyzmq_version()

+return the version of pyzmq as a string

+zmq.zmq_version_info()

-- zmq.pyzmq_version() return the version of pyzmq as a string - zmq.zmq_version_info() Return the version of ZeroMQ itself as a 3-tuple of ints.
+Return the version of ZeroMQ itself as a 3-tuple of ints.

 zmq.pyzmq_version_info()

-return the pyzmq version as a tuple of at least three numbers zmq .has()
+return the pyzmq version as a tuple of at least three numbers

 If pyzmq is a development version, inf will be appended after the third integer.

+zmq.has()

 Check for zmq capability by name (e.g. 'ipc', 'curve')

+New in version libzmq-4.1.

+New in version 14.1.

+zmq.device (device_type, frontend, backend)

-zmq.device(device_type, frontend, backend) Start a zeromq device.
+Start a zeromq device.

 Deprecated since version libzmq-3.2: Use zmq.proxy

+Parameters

+'''

-- device_type((QUEUE, FORWARDER, STREAMER)) The type of device to start. - frontend (Socket) The Socket instance for the incoming traffic. - backend (Socket) The Socket instance for the outbound traffic.
+- device_type ((QUEUE, FORWARDER, STREAMER)) The type of device to start. - frontend (Socket) The Socket instance for the incoming traffic. - backend (Socket) The Socket instance for the outbound traffic.